 In previous releases, a separate package was provided for console mode programs, excluding any LCL dependencies, called "ibexpressconsolemode".
-This is still available as a "stub" package that loads the ibnonqui and iblocalnonqui packages.
+This is still available as a "stub" package that loads the ibnongui and iblocalnongui packages.

-If you need to continue to use the separate console mode package in the IDE is to select "Packages->Open Package File" and open ibexpressconsolemode.lpk which you can find in the ibx root directory.
+If you need to continue to use the legacy console mode package in the IDE the you should select "Packages->Open Package File" and open ibexpressconsolemode.lpk: which you can find in the ibx root directory.
 You should then close it again immediately afterwards.
 There is no need to install or compile it.
 Opening the package is sufficient for Lazarus to remember it.